 Germany’s and Austria’s wine regions boast some of the country’s most beautiful scenery, finest food and best touted tourist attractions.
 Castles, lordly manors, great landscapes and fine cuisine are natural components of wine country lifestyle.

-In total, Germany has 13 wine regions, of which most of them are concentrated within an hour or two of the Greater Frankfurt metropolitan area, close to Cologne, Heidelberg and Stuttgart, as well as Wurzburg.
-Following is a small introduction to the main wine producing areas, which are worth a visit of wineries as well as historic towns, romantic villages, impressive castles and panoramic landscapes.
+In total, Germany has 13 wine regions, of which most of them are concentrated within an hour or two of the greater Frankfurt metropolitan area, close to Cologne, Heidelberg and Stuttgart, as well as Wurzburg.
+Below is a small introduction to the main wine producing areas, which are worth a visit of wineries as well as historic towns, romantic villages, impressive castles and panoramic landscapes.

 The Moselle River is the most picturesque river in Germany with many narrow slopes and bends in deep valleys.
 The steep hillsides and slate soil are ideal for wine production.
 Towns along the Mosel include Trier, Germany’s oldest city with the biggest concentration of Roman ruins north of the Alps.
 Another is the idyllic town of Bernkastel-Kues and Cochem, with a famous hilltop castle.

 The Rheingau area produces top wines because the river Rhine makes sharp bend near Wiesbaden and flows west.
 This means that the vineyards on the right bank have a southern exposure and get more sun.
 There are many famous vineyards, existing hundreds of years, like Kloster Eberbach, Schloss Johannisberg or Prinz von Hessen.
 Well known is also Rüdesheim, with its very narrow fun street, the Drosselgasse, and a wine museum.